 Hydrokinetic Energy

 Hydrokinetic energy uses the kinetic power of tides, currents, and waves, to create electricity.
 The development of technologies used in harnessing the energy of waves and sea currents is still in research and development, with a few demonstration projects as described below.
-There are plenty of larger, operational hydrokinetic systems, using freshwater tidal energy, in place worldwide.
-In large-scale use worldwide today are freshwater hydrokinetic systems that harness the energy of tides and currents, such as tidal barrages and tidal stream generators.

 Wave energy technology remains under development with a few relatively small wave energy farm demonstration projects off the coasts of Hawaii, Scotland, France, Spain, and Portugal.
 Generating wave power is most commonly done in these projects with specialized buoys that harness the energy of waves.
-These technologically sophisticated hydrokenetic buoys drive internal turbines with sea wave energy, creating electricity (similar to how a hydroelectric dam works); and then send the power to an offshore substation and/ or an undersea substation (which then sends the energy back to a power substation on land), as seen in this diagram:
+These technologically sophisticated hydrokinetic buoys drive internal turbines with sea wave energy, creating electricity (similar to how a hydroelectric dam works); and then send the power to an offshore substation and/ or an undersea substation (which then sends the energy back to a power substation on land), as seen in this diagram:

 For more on the future of wave farms, please see: